kotlin-orm/ktorm/hexo-docs/source/en/query.md

 Here, we create an `ArrayList` to hold filter conditions first, then add different conditions to the list depending on whether the specific parameters are null or not, finally combine all of them with the  `and` operator.
 We don't need to do anything special with Ktorm, and the *dynamic query* is perfectly supported.

 Obviously, there is a bug in the query above, that the reduce operation may throw an exception if the list is empty, all conditions are not matched.
 To avoid this exception, we can replace the reduce operation with `conditions.combineConditions`.
-This is a extension function provided by Ktorm, it combines all conditions with `and` operator, otherwise if the list is empty, true will be returned directly.
+This is an extension function provided by Ktorm, it combines all conditions with `and` operator, otherwise, if the list is empty, true will be returned directly.

 ```kotlin
 fun Iterable<ColumnDeclaring<Boolean>>.combineConditions(): ColumnDeclaring<Boolean> {